 What was the CICA claim waiting time in 2019?

-As we’ve touched upon in this guide, plenty of factors can affect how long it takes for a CICA claim to be processed and paid out.
-For instance, CICA may delay making a decision until the full extent of your injuries is clear, which could take some time.
+As we’ve touched upon in this guide, plenty of factors can affect how long a CICA claim takes to payout.
+For instance, CICA may delay making a final decision until the full extent of your injuries is clear, which could take some time.

 However, in the Criminal Injuries Compensation Scheme Review 2020, it was revealed that in 2018/19, CICA received over 31,000 applications and resolved over 35,000 cases, including ones received the year before that carried over.
 The outcome for 81% of these cases had been decided within 12 months, and it took just 6 months for them to reach a decision on 45% of cases.